Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 \subsubsection{Dynamic Topology}

 \citet{mhaisen2021optimal} proposed that the tree topology can be dynamic with a dense edge network.
 Edge devices may pair with different edge servers in different rounds of data aggregation.
 When participants change either due to the client selection strategy \cite{reisizadeh2020fedpaq, wang2021device} or participants entering or exiting the network \cite{kourtellis2020flaas}, the topology will subsequently change.

-\citet{mhaisen2021optimal} argued that user equipment (UE) had access to more than one edge server in dense networks and increased the mobility of UE.
+The authors argued that user equipment (UE) had access to more than one edge server in dense networks and increased the mobility of UE.
 Choosing the best edge server resulted in their proposed UE-edge assignment solutions.
 The user assignment problem was formalized in HFL based on the analysis of learning parameters with non-IID data.

 \citet{kourtellis2020flaas} explored the possibility of collaborative modeling across different 3rd-party applications and presented federated learning as a service (FLaaS), a system allowing 3rd-party applications to create models collaboratively.
 A proof-of-concept implementation was developed on a mobile phone setting, demonstrating 100 devices working collaboratively for image object detection.